Xilinx/xup_aie_training/pbl/readme.md

   cd $HOME\pbl\aie_single_kernel\fir_lowpass\notebook> py -m jupyter lab
   ```

-2. Install the Vitis tool and setup VCK5000 in Linux system
+2. Install the Vitis tool and setup VCK5000 platform in Linux system

-* If you want to set up a local environment for VCK5000，please refer to this [Guide](../docs/setup_local_computer.md).
+* If you want to set up a local environment for VCK5000 platform，please refer to this [Guide](../docs/setup_local_computer.md).

 ---